-A formal complaint is a document filed by a complainant (containing the complainant's physical or digital signature) or signed by the Title IX Coordinator alleging sexual harassment against a respondent and requesting that the school investigate the allegation of sexual harassment.
+A formal complaint is a document filed by a complainant (containing the complainant's physical or digital signature) or signed by the Title IX Coordinator, Title IX Deputy or Dean of Students alleging sexual harassment against a respondent and requesting that the school investigate the allegation of sexual harassment.
+The phrase "document filed by a complainant" means a document or electronic submission (such as by e-mail or through the online form) that contains the complainant's physical or digital signature, or otherwise indicates that the complainant is the person filing the formal complaint.